A Basic Pandas Dataframe Tutorial for Beginners

 • Grouping a dataframe

-There are, of course, may more things that we can do with Pandas dataframes.
+There are, of course, many more things that we can do with Pandas data frames.
 We usually want to explore our data with more descriptive statistics and visualizations.
 Make sure to check back here for more basic guides and in-depth guides on working with Pandas dataframe.
 These guides will include how to visualize data and how to carry out parametric statistics.

 • Save